-The Original.
-The Original.
-Foley & Co., Chicago, originated Honey and Tar as a throat and lung remedy, and on account of the great merit and popu-larity of Foley's Honey and Tar many imitations are offered for the grenulme.
+Another Good Man Gone Wrong.
+He neglected to take Foley's Kidney Cure at the first signs of Kidney trou-ble, hoping it would wear away, and he was soon a victim of Bright's disease.
+There is danger in delay, but if Foley's Kidney Cure is taken at once the sym-toms will disappear, the kidneys are strengthened and you are soon sound and well.
+A. R. Ross of Morgantown, ind. had to get up ten or twelve times in the night, and had a severe backache and pains in the kidneys and was cured by Foley's Kidney Cure.
+For sale by F. J. Hill Drug Co The Original.
+Foley & Co.
+Chicago, originated Honey and Tar as a throat and hung remedy, and on account of the great merit and popu-larity of Foley's Honey and Tar many imitations are offered for the genuine.
 Ask for FOLEY'S Honey and Tar and refuse any substitute offered as no other pre-paration will give the same satisfaction.
-It is mildly laxitive.
+If is mildly laxative.
 It contains no op-iates and is safest for children and deli-cate persons.
 For sale by F.J.HillDrug Co.